 Weill Cornell has designed its CDS system, Hentel explained, so that contact information for a radiologist automatically pops up when needed.
 And this might worry some specialists, thinking they could be bombarded with questions, but Weill Cornell set up a dedicated imaging ordering consultation service that fields these calls.
 Hentel added that 70 percent of the time this service is used, the order is changed to a more appropriate exam, which proves that going this route can make a real, tangible impact on patient care.

 3. Always engage local leadership.
-McHenry noted that the necessary individuals must be consulted while developing CDS systems from scratch.
+McEnery noted that the necessary individuals must be consulted while developing CDS systems from scratch.
 Input from chief medical information officers, chief quality officers, chief medical officers and any other relevant clinical leaders is absolutely vital.

-McHenry said those individuals must be provided with thorough information about the CDS legislation, the role of qPLEs and the role the facility’s data plays into actually developing the AUC.
+McEnery said those individuals must be provided with thorough information about the CDS legislation, the role of qPLEs and the role the facility’s data plays into actually developing the AUC.
 The impact of the CDS on the provider’s workflow must also be discussed in great detail, he said, adding that you can always ease into implementation by just focusing on Medicare patients if that impact becomes a concern for the provider’s decisionmakers.